Property Checking Without Inductive Invariants: Depth-first Search By PQE

 Proposition~\ref{prop:diam_pqe} entails that proving $\di{I,T} > n$ comes down to showing that $I_1$ is not redundant in \prob{\Abs{S}{n}}{I_0 \wedge I_1 \wedge \Abs{T}{n+1}}.
 This can be done by \begin{enumerate}[a)] \item generating a clause $C(S_{n+1})$ implied by $I_0 \wedge I_1 \wedge \Abs{T}{n+1}$ \item finding a trace that satisfies $I_0 \wedge \Abs{T}{n+1} \wedge \overline{C}$ \end{enumerate} Let \tr{s}{0}{n+1} be a trace satisfying $I_0 \wedge \Abs{T}{n+1} \wedge \overline{C}$.
 On the one hand, conditions a) and b) guarantee that $\prob{\Abs{S}{n}}{I_0 \wedge \Abs{T}{n+1}} \neq \prob{\Abs{S}{n}}{I_0 \wedge I_1 \wedge \Abs{T}{n+1}}$ under \pnt{s_{n+1}}.
 So $I_1$ is not redundant in \prob{\Abs{S}{n}}{I_0 \wedge I_1 \wedge \Abs{T}{n+1}}.
 On the other hand, condition a) shows that \pnt{s_{n+1}} is not reachable in $n$ transitions (see Proposition~\ref{prop:dfs} of the appendix) and condition b) proves \pnt{s_{n+1}} reachable in $(n+1)$-transitions.

 Note that satisfying conditions a) and b) above \ti{does not require breadth-first search} i.e. computing the set of all states reachable in $n$ transitions.
 In particular, clause $C$ of condition a) can be found by taking $I_1$ out of the scope of quantifiers in \prob{\Abs{S}{n}}{I_0 \wedge I_1 \wedge \Abs{T}{n+1}} i.e. by solving the PQE problem.
 In the context of PQE-solving, condition b) requires $C$ not be a ``noise'' clause implied by $I_0 \wedge \Abs{T}{n+1}$ i.e. the part of the formula that remains quantified (see Section~\ref{sec:pqe_def}).
 In this paper, we assume that one employs PQE algorithms that may generate noise clauses.
-(Note, however, that building a noise-free PQE-solver is possible~\cite{clean_pqe}.)
 So, to make sure that condition b) holds, one must prove $I_0 \wedge \Abs{T}{n+1} \wedge \overline{C}$ satisfiable.